polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 ## Introduction

-This tutorial demonstrates how to start a small, standalone blockchain network with a private set of authorized validators.

-In blockchain networks, nodes must agree on the data state at any given time - a concept known as consensus.
-The [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} uses a proof of authority consensus model called Aura (Authority Round), which limits block production to a rotating list of authorized accounts.
-These trusted participants, or authorities, create blocks in a round-robin fashion.

-This approach provides a simple method for launching a solo blockchain with a limited number of participants.
+This tutorial guides you through launching a private blockchain network with a small, trusted set of validators.
+In decentralized networks, consensus ensures that nodes agree on the state of the data at any given time.
+The [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=_blank} uses Aura (Authority Round), a proof of authority consensus mechanism where a fixed set of trusted validators produces blocks in a round-robin fashion.
+This approach offers an easy way to launch a standalone blockchain with a predefined list of validators.

-You'll learn how to generate keys for network authorities, create a custom chain specification file, and launch a private two-node blockchain network.
+You'll learn how to generate keys, create a custom chain specification, and start a two-node blockchain network using the Aura consensus mechanism.

 ## Prerequisites

 Before starting this tutorial, ensure you have:

 - Installed and configured Rust on your system.
-For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation]() guide
+For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation](TODO - add path) guide
-- Completed the [Build a Local Blockchain]() tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine
+- Completed the [Build a Local Blockchain](TODO - add path) tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine
-- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network]() guide
+- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network](TODO - add path) guide

 ## Generate an Account and Keys

-Unlike in the [Simulate a Network]() tutorial where you used predefined accounts and keys to start peer nodes, this tutorial requires you to generate unique secret keys for your validator nodes.
-It's crucial to understand that in a real blockchain network, each participant is responsible for generating and managing their own unique set of keys.
+Unlike in the [Simulate a Network](TODO - add path) tutorial, where you used predefined accounts and keys to start peer nodes, this tutorial requires you to generate unique secret keys for your validator nodes.
+It's crucial to understand that each participant is responsible for generating and managing their own unique set of keys in a real blockchain network.
 This process of generating your own keys serves several important purposes:

 - It enhances the security of your network by ensuring that each node has its own unique cryptographic identity